SRSG-Workshops/spreadsheets/_episodes/02-common-mistakes.md

 ## <a name="special"></a> Using special characters in data

-A common mistake is treating your spreadsheet program as a word processor when writing notes.
-For example, copying data directly from Microsoft Word or other applications.
-For example, when writing longer text in a cell, people often include line breaks, em-dashes, etc. in their spreadsheet.
-Also, when copying data in from applications such as Microsoft Word, formatting and fancy non-standard characters (such as left- and right-aligned quotation marks) are included.
-When exporting this data into a coding/statistical environment or into a relational database, errors may occur - for example, lines being cut in half and encoding errors being thrown.
+Do not use your spreadsheet as a word processor!
+If you copy text directly from a Microsoft Word (or similar applications), you are likely to include lots of formatting information (e.g. tabs, line breaks, etc.) and fancy non-standard characters (left- and right-aligned quotation marks, em-dashes, etc.) that will confuse data analysis software.

-General best practice is to avoid adding characters such as newlines, tabs, and vertical tabs.
-In other words, treat a text cell as if it was a simple Web form that can only contain text and spaces.
+Best practice is to avoid adding anything other than text and spaces into a cell.

 ## <a name="metadata"></a> Inclusion of metadata in data table

-Recording data about your data (“metadata”) is essential.
-You may be on intimate terms with your dataset while you are collecting and analysing it, but the chances that you will still remember that the variable "sglmemgp" means single member of group, for example, or the exact algorithm you used to transform a variable or create a derived one, after a few months, a year, or more are slim.
+"Metadata" is data recorded about your data (such as the date the experiment was conducted, who conducted it, etc).
+It is essential to understanding the circumstances under which your data was collected.
+You may be on intimate terms with your dataset while you are collecting and analysing it, but this will change over time.
+After six months, you are unlikely to remember the exact algorithm you used to transform a variable, or "sglmemgp" means "single member of group".
+Collecting good metadata means that you don't need a photographic memory to understand your data later in your analysis.

-As well, there are many reasons other people may want to examine or use your data - to understand your findings, to verify your findings, to review your submitted publication, to replicate your results, to design a similar study, or even to archive your data for access and re-use by others.
+Your data is important and there will be many people who may want to examine it.
+They will need good metadata if they are to understand your findings, review your submitted publication, replicate your results, design a similar study, or even to archive your data.
 While digital data by definition are machine-readable, understanding their meaning is a job for human beings.
 The importance of documenting your data during the collection and analysis phase of your research cannot be overestimated, especially if your research is going to be part of the scholarly record.